-Total phenolic compounds of sample was determined using folin-ciocalteu reagent according to [19] with some modifications.
-A 0.1 ml of the sample extract was mixed with 0.9 ml Folin-Ciocalteu reagent (previously diluted 10 fold with distilled water) and allowed to stand for 5 min before the addition of 0.75 ml of 7% sodium bicarbonate.
+Total phenolic compounds of sample waswere determined using folinciocalteu reagent according to [19] with some modifications.
+A 0.1 ml of the sample extract was mixed with 0.9 ml Folin-Ciocalteu reagent (previously diluted 10 fold10-fold with distilled water) and allowed to stand for 5 min before the addition of 0.75 ml of 7% sodium bicarbonate.
 After 90 min, absorbance was measured at 725 nm using a UV-vis spectrophotometer.
 The blank contains ethanol and water (1:1v/v) and the reagents.
 The calibration curve was prepared by measuring the absorbance of known concentrations of gallic acid.
-Total phenolic contents was expressed as gallic acid equivalent (mg/100g GAE) on dry weight basis [20].
+Total phenolic contents waswere expressed as gallic acid equivalent (mg/100g GAE) on dry weight basis [20].